vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 years".
-Thus year 1876 of śaka era would be, if we followed previouslý.
+Thus year 1876 of śaka era would be, if we followed previously.